ufukyilmaz/hazelcast/hazelcast-enterprise/src/test/resources/com/hazelcast/nio/ssl/README.md

 OpenSSL was used to generate demo CA key material.
 See [create_demo_ca_key_material.sh](create_demo_ca_key_material.sh) script for details.

-### Let's Encrypt CA signed certificates
+### Comodo CA signed certificates

-There are also Let's Encrypt CA signed certificate (with 90days validity) for a hostname `member1.hazelcast-test.download`:
+There are also Comodo CA signed certificate (valid to April 24, 2021) for the hostname `foobar.hazelcast.com`.
+Following files have `letsencrypt` prefix in their filename due to backward compatibility reasons with the older non-java clients.

 `letsencrypt-privkey.pem`  : the private key for your certificate.
 `letsencrypt-privkey.enc.pem`: the private key encrypted using `PBE-SHA1-3DES` PKCS#5 v1.5 algorithm (password: hazelcast)